shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-publishers.md

 - **Publisher's Share**

   > [!IMPORTANT]
   > For publishers with an inventory relationship of **Owned & Operated**, **Publisher Revenue** and **RPM** will always be zero.
-The amount made on inventory is rolled up into the Network Revenue column, which represents the revenue earned by your Xandr member seat.
+The amount made on inventory is rolled up into the Network Revenue column, which represents the revenue earned by your Microsoft Advertising member seat.

 - **Revenue** - The total revenue earned by this publisher.
 This value represents the network's cost.
 - **RPM** - The revenue per 1,000 impressions for this publisher.
 This value includes impressions from defaults, PSAs, and errors.
 It represents your network's CPM.